MegAnthonyKeogh/store/README.md

 Let's make the view model POCO first.
 Under the StoreLib project, make a file called, "Models".
 In there make a class called ProductVM.
 ![ProductVM POCO](ProductVmPoco.png)
+Another easy task to get done is setting up your VMC interface.
+Go to the Interfaces folder and add an interface (just like we did previously).
+Now, let's add references to both our StoreLib.Entities (to get our ProductVM POCO) and StoreLib.Interface Highlight the interface with the class by added `: VMC ` after public class VMC Now we are going to create two functions (because it is easier to maintain and test single responsiblity code) to get our objects ready to be displayed.